Get started with Social Engagement

 User Management: Administrators define permissions and roles for the users of their solution.
 More information: Understand user roles

-Connections: Administrators can connect Social Engagement with Microsoft Dynamics 365 to create new records in the connected Dynamics 365 instances, or stream posts as events to Microsoft Azure Event Hubs.
+Connections: Administrators can connect Social Engagement with Dynamics 365 to create new records in the connected Dynamics 365 instances, or stream posts as events to Azure Event Hubs.
 More information: Manage connections in Social Engagement, Set up the connection between Dynamics 365 and Social Engagement, Stream data from Social Engagement to Microsoft Azure Event Hubs

 Automation Rules: Create rules that automatically perform actions on a specified data set.
 More information: Route posts using automation rules